shrysr/hugo-sr/content/post/ci-for-docker-containers.md

 This blog post takes you through the process of setting up Continuous Integration for building docker images via Dockerhub and Github, and via Github Actions.
 It also contains a condensed summary of important notes from the documentation.

-Goal: Gain an overview of CI and actually use it to get automated builds of the docker images that I have built for my datascience toolbox.
+Goal: Gain an overview of CI and actually use it to get automated builds of the docker images that built for my datascience toolbox.

 Essentially I want to be able to  a status check the docker containers that I am maintaining.
 Eventually I want to setup a series of checks that the libraries and software tools that I use are working as expected.
 Though dockerhub enables containers to be built on a commit, I would also like a CI/CD pipeline to be setup in order to understand how it actually works.

 > Pre-requisites : a dockerhub account and some dockerhub image to work off with.
 The dockerfile and related source code should be available in a github repository.

+The github repository I will use is [shrysr/sr-ds-docker](https://github.com/shrysr/sr-ds-docker) and the dockerhub image [shrysr/shiny](https://hub.docker.com/r/shrysr/shiny).
+Within the github repository, the shiny folder contains all the files needed to build the shiny image.
+Note here that the rbase image is required for the shiny image to build.

 ## Plan <code>[3/3]</code> {#plan}